SamuelSchlesinger/haskell-server-template/README.md

 If we wanted to maintain a TCP connection to some other application, we would maintain that in the `Context`.

-To structure the server logic itself, we use the [servant](https://www.servant.dev/) library.
+To structure our server's API, we use the [servant](https://www.servant.dev/) library.
-First, we define the API in [Servant.API](https://github.com/SamuelSchlesinger/haskell-server-template/blob/main/src/Server/API.hs), then the server's implementation is defined in [Servant.Implementation](https://github.com/SamuelSchlesinger/haskell-server-template/blob/main/src/Server/Implementation.hs).
+First, we define the API in [Servant.API](https://github.com/SamuelSchlesinger/haskell-server-template/blob/main/src/Server/API.hs), then we implement that API in [Servant.Implementation](https://github.com/SamuelSchlesinger/haskell-server-template/blob/main/src/Server/Implementation.hs).
 Finally, we apply the HTTP and TLS config and actually run the implementation in [Server.Main](https://github.com/SamuelSchlesinger/haskell-server-template/blob/main/src/Server/Main.hs)